CiscoTestAutomation/pyats/docs/easypy/usages.rst

                                                 --netbox-token=token
                                                 --netbox-url=url
-        bash$ pyats run job /path/to/jobfile.py --testbed-file "http://<url>/testbed.yaml"
+        bash$ pyats run job /path/to/jobfile.py --testbed-file "http://<url>/testbed.yaml" bash$ pyats run job /path/to/jobfile.py --testbed-file "http://<token>@<url>/testbed.yaml"

 ``--clean-file``
     Full path or URL to the clean file.
 This enables testbed cleaning using the :ref:`kleenex<kleenex_index>` module.
 This option is only useable if testbed information is provided using ``--testbed-file`` argument.
+    URL with token can be given like below example.

     .. code-block:: bash